 Offers for doctoral programs

 Structured doctoral programs in which at least two members of the high-profile area Minds, Media, Machines are involved, can join the Minds, Media, Machines Integrated Graduate School.
 Structured doctoral programs include both third-party funded doctoral programs and programs that meet the minimum standards for internal recognition as a structured doctoral program at the University of Bremen.
 MMMIGS supports its member programs in applying for funding, in advertizing positions or stipends for doctoral candidates, and in communication measures.
 Quality assurance measures and administrative tasks can be bundled and carried out jointly to allow for optimal use of resources.
 For this purpose, MMMIGS organizes a regular exchange between the coordinators of the associated doctoral programs.
-Participating doctoral candidates and prinicpal investigators receive access to the networking, qualification and support measures offered by the graduate school.
+Participating doctoral candidates and supervisors receive access to the networking, qualification and support measures offered by the graduate school.

 Offers for doctoral candidates

 The Minds, Media, Machines Integrated Graduate School offers various networking, qualification and support measures to doctoral candidates who participate in one of its member programs or whose doctorate is supervised by a member of the high-profile area Minds, Media, Machines.
 The networking measures include access to the online comunication platform and the MMMIGS handbook as well as the possibility to participate in networking meetings.
 The qualification program includes demand-tailored scientific qualification offers and (in cooperation with BYRD) transferable skills training, both with a focus on topics that are of interest to doctoral candidates from various doctoral programs or working groups.
 In addition, doctoral candidates may apply for financial support for research stays, conference visits or other measures supporting their doctoral projects.
-Further information on funding schemes can be requested by email and will be published here shortly.

 Offers for supervisors